 • Better performance, and so on.

 Many testing tools are widely used to ensure the quality of PHP websites.
-Let’s go through the top 5 testing tools and analyze the pros and cons of each of them.
+Let’s go through the top 5 testing tools and analyze their pros and cons.
 The tools that we are going to review are:

 Behat

-Behat is a Behavior Driven Development (BDD) framework for PHP that allows developers to write tests in natural language.
+Behat is a Behavior-driven Development (BDD) framework for PHP that allows developers to write tests using natural language.
 It is an open-source tool that aims to bridge the gap between stakeholders and technical teams by enabling them to collaborate and communicate effectively.

 One of the key features of Behat is its focus on behavior-driven design, which emphasizes writing tests that describe the expected behavior of the application in terms of user stories or scenarios.
 These scenarios are written in Gherkin, a simple language that is easy to read and understand by both technical and non-technical stakeholders.